glowspace/lilypond-renderer-client/README.md

 # Installing the package

+This package requires `php-xml` and `php-curl` extensions (can be installed via apt install).

 Add following to your composer.json and then run `composer update`.

 ~~~
 "require": {